If you are determined to read more books by women be sure not to sidestep the classics.

 The Mill on the Floss by George Eliot (1860)

-The Mill on the Floss is centered around the lives of brother and sister, Tom and Maggie Tulliver.
+The Mill on the Floss is centred around the lives of brother and sister, Tom and Maggie Tulliver.
 Their strong bond in childhood is tested as they grow and each takes different paths in life.
 The result is a powerful and poignant tale about sibling love, rivalry, and regret.

 Incidents in the Life of a Slave Girl by Harriet Jacobs (1861)